-- B. If a child needs to take any medication, prescription or nonprescription (i.e. aspirin, cold tablets, cough syrup) his/her parents or guardian must, in compliance with Board Policy 504.3, complete a Medication Procedure Form (available in the principal's office or nurse's office).
+- B. If a child needs to take any medication, prescription or nonprescription (i.e. cold tablets, cough syrup) his/her parents or guardian must, in compliance with Board Policy 504.3, complete a Medication Procedure Form (available in the principal's office or nurse's office).
 Medications taken at school and dispensed by the school nurse must be sent in a labeled bottle, from the pharmacy, with specific instructions on the dosage and time to be given.
 Pharmacists will supply you with such a labeled container, upon request.
 Each time a prescription medication is renewed it must be sent to school in the most currently labeled bottle from the pharmacy.
 (See Medication Procedure Form copy in appendix) - C. Iowa law allows high schools to provide students their certificate of immunizations at the time the individual graduates.
 Monticello High School will provide the student their immunization record upon graduation.
-The high school will retain a copy of the immunization record for 5 years after the student graduates. - D. Beginning with the 2017-18 year, the Iowa Department of Health has made changes to the Iowa Immunization law which requires all 12th grade students must have the meningococcal vaccine before school starts in August, unless the student has a Certificate of Immunization Exemption.
-There will be no grace/extension period for the implementation of this requirement.
+The high school will retain a copy of the immunization record for 5 years after the student graduates. - D. Any student wanting to participate in sports, cheerleading, or dance is required to have current concussion form and a physical form on file in the Nurse's Office before the first day of practice for that sport/activity.
+Concussion forms must be signed yearly in August at registration.
+Physical forms are annual and expire 13 months from the date of service.